 - Mindfulness changes our brains: Research has found that it increases the density of gray matter in brain regions linked to learning, memory, emotion regulation, and empathy.

 - Focus: Studies suggest that mindfulness helps us tune out distractions and improves our memory and attention skills.

 - Compassion: Mindfulness fosters compassion and altruism.
 Research suggests mindfulness training makes us more likely to help someone in need and increases activity in neural networks involved in understanding the suffering of others and regulating emotions.
 Evidence suggests it might boost self-compassion as well.

 - Health Care Professionals: Mindfulness helps health care professionals cope with stress, connect with their patients, and improve their general quality of life.
-It also helps mental health professionals by reducing negative emotions and anxiety, and increasing their positive emotions and feelings of self-compassion.
+It also helps mental health professionals reduce negative emotions and anxiety and increase their positive emotions and feelings of self-compassion.

 - Prison Inmates: Mindfulness helps prisons.
 Evidence suggests mindfulness reduces anger, hostility, and mood disturbances among prisoners by increasing their awareness of their thoughts and emotions, helping with their rehabilitation and reintegration.

 - Veterans & PTSD: Mindfulness helps veterans.
 Studies suggest it can reduce the symptoms of Post Traumatic Stress Disorder (PTSD) in the aftermath of war.

 - Obesity: Mindfulness fights obesity.
 Practicing “mindful eating” encourages healthier eating habits, helps people lose weight, and helps them savor the food they do eat.

 - Cancer Treatment: According to the National Cancer Institute, mind-body treatment techniques such as mindful breathing may improve patient well-being and help reduce the sometimes harmful side effects of traditional treatments.

 Mindful Breathing Help